mmollina/mappoly2/README.md

     - ~~Implement function to list possible phase configurations of a sequence of unmapped markers given a phased map and a pairwise recombination fraction matrix and associated phase statistics~~
+    - ~~Implement the function 'homologprob_to_hmmstates': This subroutine takes in a homolog probability vector (associated with both parent units) and outputs an emission vector.
+        This resultant vector serves as input for the reconstruction of flanking positions, enabling the incorporation of a new marker for subsequent phasing and re-estimation via three-point analysis.~~
     - Implement a function that receives as input a matrix whose rows represent possible phases for a marker, insert it on a precomputed map and return the log-likelihood